oliverjam/learn-rest-apis/README.md

 ### Protecting routes

 Now that we have users and tokens working we can protect the routes that should be private.
-Add the `verifyUser` middleware before the `POST /dogs`, `PUT /dogs/:id` and `DELETE /dogs/:id` route handlers.
+Add the `verifyUser` middleware before the `POST /dogs` and `DELETE /dogs/:id` route handlers.
 Now requests with no token (or an invalid token) will be rejected before reaching our handlers.

 <details>
 <summary>Solution</summary>